Right to counsel

 In Artibee v.
 Cheboygan Circuit Judge, 243 N.W.2d 248, 249 (Mich.
 1976), the Michigan Supreme Court held there was a right to counsel in paternity proceedings under the state constitution in situations where the state or county prosecutes the action.

 The court also noted the potential criminal consequences as well as the family relationships established by a paternity finding: “Although the immediate consequence of the paternity judgment is an order of filiation and for support, the order is enforceable by contempt proceedings.
 Penalties for contempt include up to one year in the county jail or state prison or until the amount due is fully paid.”
-The court then concluded that
+Id. at 249 & n.5.
+The court then concluded:

 The fact that many procedural safeguards attendant to criminal trials have been made applicable to paternity proceedings, and the reality that prosecution is often undertaken at public expense, constitute recognition that the outcome is of great importance both to the defendant and to the state.
 The Legislature has expressed its opinion that the complainant and her child would not receive a fair trial without benefit of counsel.
 The same consideration of fundamental fairness should apply to the defendant when faced with the power of the state arrayed against him.